JamesMura/bootstrap/README.md

 <b>Copy required files to you Dev machine</b>

-    # Copy validation.pem from
+    # Copy validation.pem from the chef server at 95.138.169.81 (use the scp command)

         /etc/chef

-    from the chef server at 95.138.169.81 into your chef directory which is at
+    into your chef directory which is at

         ~/.chef/